 Absolute numbers: health employment at the end of November; hospital beds - average number during the reference year; long-term care beds, medical devices, hospital aggregates, surgical procedures at the end of reference year.

-Data as a rate of a relevant population are expressed as percentages (data on immunisation, screening programmes).
+Data as a reference population rate are expressed as percentages (data on immunisation, screening programmes).

 Completeness of collected data is evaluated, data are checked for errors and summed up according to the classification, additional indicators are calculated.

-The data source for many HCnE variables is an annual statistical survey.
+The data source for HCnE variables is mainly an annual statistical survey.
 All health care service providers having a valid activity license are included in the survey.

 In addition, administrative data is used as a data source for some variables as well as for imputation or data validation: